-Pellego is a modern real estate brokerage for residential investors and investor-savvy agents.
+Pellego is a modern real estate brokerage for investors and investor-agents.

 Our free research platform provides instant investment context for any house.
 Search an address to find renovated comps, renovation guides, and editable flip and cash flow calculators.

-We understand investors because we are investors.
-Said differently: we won't waste your time.
+We understand investors because we are investors—we won't waste your time.

 Pellego never shares your information with anyone, even when you are competing for a property with a Pellego agent or client.
 Only you will be able to view the changes you make and the properties that you save.
 To improve Pellego and its predictions, Pellego may anonymously aggregate your data with everyone else's.